 In fact, the shift in consumer behavior was so drastic that a new term was coined — "cord-cutting."

 Second, Netflix pushed into original content.
 Its first hit was House of Cards, which premiered in February 2013.
 One month prior, its stock broke above 20 dollars per share and never looked back.
 Today it sits at $560 per share.

 Both of Netflix's products — first their DVD business, then their streaming business — coincided with technological breakthroughs and shifts in consumer behavior.

 Some would say their timing was lucky.

 Maybe so, but I would say they were aggressive.
 And took risks incumbents weren't willing to take.
-Because incumbents did not want to cannibalize their current cash cow (DVDs) in order to pursue a new, but risky future (streaming).
+Because incumbents did not want to cannibalize their current cash cow (DVDs) to pursue a new but risky future (streaming).

 Netflix’s long-term ambition is not to make a few good shows.
-They want to replace your entire TV viewing experience (excluding live shows like sports and news).
+Instead, they want to replace your entire TV viewing experience (excluding live shows like sports and news).

 Not only does Netflix want you to hire them for all your video consumption.
 They let you do it for a lower price.
 And that’s the key.
 Delivering shows you love, and it’s cheaper than cable (the average cable bill is $85.
 Netflix’s most expensive tier is $17.99).

 If they can get you to hire them for your cheesy Lifetime movies and food documentaries, they’ve hooked you.
 And every minute you spend on their platform, they’re learning more about what you like and what you don’t.

 That helps them create an experience so good that browsing Netflix becomes a habit — and sooner or later — that $85 you spend on cable can be put to better use.